paulca55/markdown-docs/Troubleshooting and Known Issues.md

 ### Solution 2:

 Although this is not recommended, as a last resort you can **disable TimThumb** from the Justified Image Plugin settings.

-## SuperCacher says website is not being cached

-This error occurs because WP Rocket is already caching the website so it throws up an error.
-According to SiteGround you can ignore the error and be assured that the website is being cached properly even if you check the **Dynamic Cache Status** and it returns **NOT CACHED**.

 ## The plugin batch options have disappeared